isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Education and Career Guidance (ECG).md

 **ECG Counsellor**

-* Stationed at the school every Wednesday to provide support to students (individually or in small groups) to help them make informed decisions on post-secondary education and career options.
+* Stationed at the school every Monday and Wednesday to provide support to students (individually or in small groups) to help them make informed decisions on post-secondary education and career options.

 With the ECG Counsellor, students may:
 * explore more info about subject choices